Cask strength

-Cask strength (also known as barrel proof/barrel strength) is a term used by whiskey (often spelled "whisky" outside of Ireland and the United States) and rum producers to describe a whiskey or rum that has not been substantially diluted after its storage in a cask for maturation.
-The level of alcohol-by-volume (ABV) strength for a cask strength whiskey or rum is typically in the range of 52–66% ABV.
+Cask strength (also known as barrel proof/barrel strength) is a term used by whisky (spelt "whiskey" in Ireland and the United States) and rum producers to describe a whisky or rum that has not been substantially diluted after its storage in a cask for maturation.
+The level of alcohol-by-volume (ABV) strength for a cask strength whisky or rum is typically in the range of 52–66% ABV.

-Most bottled whiskey and rum is diluted with water to reduce its strength (i.e., ABV level) to a level that makes it less expensive to produce and more palatable to most consumers – usually about 40% ABV, which is the statutory minimum in some countries, including the United States.
-The degree of dilution significantly affects the flavor and general drinking experience of the whiskey or rum.
+Most bottled whisky and rum is diluted with water to reduce its strength (i.e., ABV level) to a level that makes it less expensive to produce and more palatable to most consumers – usually 40% ABV, which is the legal minimum to still be classified as whisky/rum in most countries, including the United States, United Kingdom, and all EU member states (although this can be as low as 37% in Australia or as high as 43% in South Africa).
+The degree of dilution significantly affects the flavour and general drinking experience of the whisky or rum.

 Production

-Cask strength is not the highest proof for a whiskey.
-Still-strength whiskey is typically a higher proof.
-Whiskey produced by a pot still increases in strength with each distillation and is typically distilled to about 70% ABV, and column stills are capable of producing much higher proof levels.
-Most distillers reduce the proof by adding water to the whiskey prior to casking it.
+Cask strength is not the highest proof for a whisky.
+Still-strength whisky is typically a higher proof.
+Whisky produced by a pot still increases in strength with each distillation and is typically distilled to about 70% ABV, and column stills are capable of producing much higher proof levels.
+Most distillers reduce the proof by adding water to the whisky prior to casking it.

 The proof level tends to change somewhat during the aging process, depending on storage conditions.
 Scotch whisky is typically aged in used barrels, and due to the relatively cool climate in Scotland, the proof level typically stays the same or goes down during maturation.
 In contrast, American bourbon whiskey is produced using new barrels.
 Storage conditions in Kentucky and Tennessee, where nearly all of it is produced, allow the proof levels to rise during aging.

-The vast majority of whiskey bottled has been watered down to about 40–46% ABV, although some whiskies marketed for whiskey enthusiasts are bottled at proof levels all the way up to cask strength.
+The vast majority of whisky bottled has been watered down to about 40–46% ABV, although some whiskies marketed for whisky enthusiasts are bottled at proof levels all the way up to cask strength.

-In the United States, the use of various terms, including "barrel proof", on product labels is regulated by truth in labeling requirements.
-Under ruling 79-9 of the U.S. Bureau of Alcohol, Tobacco and Firearms, a whiskey can only be called "barrel proof" if the bottling proof is not more than 1% ABV (2 degrees U.S. proof) lower than when the barrels were dumped at the end of the aging period.
+In the United States, the use of various terms, including "barrel proof", on product labels is regulated by truth in labelling requirements.
+Under ruling 79-9 of the U.S. Bureau of Alcohol, Tobacco and Firearms, a whisky can only be called "barrel proof" if the bottling proof is not more than 1% ABV (2 degrees U.S. proof) lower than when the barrels were dumped at the end of the aging period.
 The ruling also covers the use of several other phrases describing high-proof whiskies.
 The phrases "original proof", "original barrel proof", and "entry proof" are restricted to "indicate that the proof of the spirits entered into the barrel and the proof of the bottled spirits are the same".